vvzhukov/SQL_PG_Query_optimization/Execution_plans.md

 Here, the Sequential Scan on t2 works as the input for the Hash Node, which builds the hash table.
 The table is then returned to Hash Join and the rows from the outer table are read to look for matches on the Hash Condition.

 This is a very efficient algorithm, but it requires enough main memory to keep the whole hash table.
 Note that the result order might differ from the initial sorting.
-* Merge Join
-The MergeJoin is similar to the MergeSort algorithm.
+* Merge Join is similar to the MergeSort algorithm.
 Before the tables are joined, they are both sorted by the join attribute.
 The tables are then scanned in parallel to find matching values.
 Each row is scanned once provided that there are no duplicates in the left table.
 This method is preferred for large tables.
 ```sql
 EXPLAIN SELECT t2.name FROM t1 JOIN t2 ON (t1.id = t2.id);
                         QUERY PLAN